iwashun22/stock-analyzer/README.md

 docker-compose up
 ```
 This will automatically set up the necessary environment.
+It may take some time if you are running this command for the first time.
 If there's an unexpected error, try following [these steps](#fixing-the-error).

 ### Manual Installation